 - Before you request to transfer schools, you must talk through any problems with the current school.
 Transferring schools can be very disruptive to a pupil.
 If you are not happy with the way the school is dealing with the problem you should speak to the Headteacher or the Chair of Governors at the school.

-The school will give you a form to complete or you can download it from the documents section on this page.
+- The school you want to transfer to will give you a form to complete or you can download it from the documents section on this page.
 You need to return the completed form to the school either in person or by post.

-If the school is able to offer you a place, you will receive a letter confirming this from the school.
+- If the school is able to offer you a place, you will receive a letter confirming this from them.